jichu4n/serio/README.md

 - New APIs to simplify the construction of nested `SObject`s and `SArray`s from JSON / POJO values:
-  - Introduce the `assignJSON()` method to most `Serializable` classes as a canonical method for "hydrating" a `Serializable` from a JSON / POJO value.
+  - Introduce the `assignJSON()` method to most `Serializable` classes as a canonical method for hydrating a `Serializable` from a JSON / POJO value.
   - `SObject.with()` now take advantages of `assignJSON()`, allowing inline construction of nested `SObject`s and `SArray`s from JSON / POJO values.
 - New API for converting `SObject`s and `SBitmask`s to JSON / POJO values: